Procedure To Qualify for Disability Services

 Intake Appointment Procedure: To begin the process of applying for DS services, contact Disability Services at 715 346-3365 (or email firstname.lastname@example.org).

 The Disability & Assistive Technology Center is located at 609 of the Learning Resource Center.

 Schedule an appointment to meet with the Director or Advisor for

 an intake meeting.
 During the intake meeting, discussion of

 accommodation needs as it relates to the student's disability will take

 Please provide documentation before meeting with a DATC staff member or you may bring the

 documentation to the intake meeting.
 An intake meeting can take place

-services will not be determined until the documentation is provided.
+services cannot be determined until the documentation is provided.